Bearing Witness for the Church

 — Pope Leo XIV, en route to Algeria, April 14, 2026

-Three American Cardinals — Tobin of Newark, McElroy of Washington, and Cupich of Chicago — stood with him, appearing together publicly to reaffirm the Pope's moral authority.
+Pope Leo XIV responded with the calm authority of a man whose kingdom is not of this world.
+He pledged to keep preaching against war, for peace, for the dignity of every human being.
+Three American Cardinals — Tobin of Newark, McElroy of Washington, and Cupich of Chicago — stood with him publicly.
 Cardinal McElroy went further, stating that Trump's war with Iran fails to meet the Church's ancient standard of a just war — a teaching rooted not in politics, but in Scripture and centuries of Christian ethics.TIME

 The Body of Christ is being asked a question.
 Not a political question — a spiritual one.
 When a leader wraps himself in the image of our Lord while wielding the sword, what does faithfulness require of those who follow the real Jesus?
 The Prophets had an answer.
 So did the Apostles.
 So did every generation of the Church that faced this test before us.